Tony-Stark-AMB/git_practicing/README.md

 ```
 git merge <branch name>
 ```
-7.3 After merging branch with some fixes (as example "emergency_fix_1") both branches "main" and "emergency_fix_1" have the same last commit, that`s mean that we could delete branch in what we done this fixes.
+7.3 [!TIP] After merging branch with some fixes (as example "emergency_fix_1") both branches "main" and "emergency_fix_1" have the same last commit, that`s mean that we could delete branch in what we done this fixes.

 7.4 For doing this you should use command:
 ```